Pav-Osmolski/AMPBoard/README.md

 - **Custom Dock** – macOS-style dock with editable shortcuts to your key tools and sites
 - **Real-Time Clock** – Because knowing the time is still a thing
 - **Responsive Interface** – Sleek, modern design that adapts to all screen sizes
-- **Theme Switcher** – Seven themes, one destiny.
+- **Theme Switcher** – Many themes, one destiny.
 Pick your favourite
 - **Demo Mode** – Disables exports and obfuscates credentials for demonstrative purposes
 - **Low-Stress Local Dev** – Designed to stay out of your way 🧘 so you can focus on building